AlexNaka24/WinformsGestionInventario/README.md

 ![SQL Server](https://img.shields.io/badge/Database-SQL%20Server-red?style=flat-square)

 ## 📖 Description
-Inventory Management is a desktop application built in **C# with WinForms** for managing product inventory.
+Is a desktop application built in **C# with WinForms** for managing product inventory.
 Ideal for **small to medium businesses**.

 ## 🚀 Key Features